Bug report #10080

-#2 Updated by Thomas Horner about 7 years ago
+#2 Updated by Thomas Horner over 7 years ago

 This is getting ridiculous.

 I cannot add any models.
 I cannot reference any models.
 Every model that I add that references any other model has a high chance of returning this error, no matter what the model names or file names are.
 Again, this has now made the graphical modeler almost entirely unusable.
 Yet everything works perfectly fine by itself.
 I have no idea why some models refuse to show up and return this error while others work fine.

-#3 Updated by Thomas Horner about 7 years ago
+#3 Updated by Thomas Horner over 7 years ago

 It looks like this has something to do with the number of model hierarchies in each algorithm.
 For instance all of the ones failing to show up in the tool box have other SEXTANTE models inside of their model chain... and these SEXTANTE models have more SEXTANTE models inside the model chain.
 Models that only have one SEXTANTE model inside (that has no SEXTANTE models itself) show up in the toolbox okay.

-#4 Updated by Victor Olaya about 7 years ago
+#4 Updated by Victor Olaya over 7 years ago